babylonhealth/ios-playbook/Cookbook/Proposals/Danger-Integration.md

 The rule propose to make the condition based on the "overall lines of code added/removed in the diff" (that's the value returned by `git.lines_of_code` as documented in Danger docs).
 Which means it checks the value of `insertions` + `deletions`.
 That means that a PR which adds 20 lines and remove 30 lines will be seen as a size of 50.

+We could instead pick one of these other alternatives:

-* We could instead define the size of a PR by `abs(insertions - deletions)`, so that a PR adding 30 lines and removing 20 will be seen as of size 10.
+* Define the size of a PR by `abs(insertions - deletions)`, so that a PR adding 30 lines and removing 20 will be seen as of size 10.
 But since there's no guarantee that those 30 lines added are _replacing_ the 20 lines removed, as they could also be completely unrelated, we don't think it is a reliable metric

-* We could also use a ponderation of `A * insertions + B * deletions`, typically with `A > B > 0`, arguing that it's faster to review deleted code than added code.
+* Use a ponderation of `A * insertions + B * deletions`, typically with `A > B > 0`, arguing that it's faster to review deleted code than added code.
 I'm not convinced that it's really the case – or worth going to such detail – but we might consider trying it in a future PR if we see that Danger warns too often about false positives

-In the end, just using total number of lines would at least be a good initial metric for the PR complexity and for limiting the size of each PR.
+* Ignore some files when computing the PR size, considering they don't play a significant role in estimating the PR _review time and complexity_.
+Here are some file types that we might consider ignoring when computing `insertions` and `deletions`: Snapshot files, Localization files, Assets (like images), ...

+* Use `max(insertions, deletions) < 800` to consider the limit not on the sum of both metrics, but on either of these metrics separately (which is how some team members have interpreted our current informal limit so far, so it's worth clarifying if the limit is on the total or the max anyway).

 It still has the downside that for example fixing the indentation of a 50-lines block of code will count for 100 (50 deletions + 50 insertions), but this kind of special case is hard to differentiate from a real deletion of 50 lines in one place and addition of 50 lines in another.
 That's also why the rule is only a _warning_ emited by Danger – just for information for the PR author and reviewers – and won't fail the CI or block the merge in case of false positives.